Italian Civil Aviation Authority

 The Ente Nazionale per l'Aviazione Civile (ENAC), Italian Civil Aviation Authority, is the civil aviation authority of Italy.
 Its headquarters are located in Rome.
 Legislative Decree no.250/97 established the existence of ENAC on 25 July 1997.
-It is the equivalency of the United States Federal Aviation Administration.

 History

 The Ente Nazionale per l'Aviazione Civile was created by a Legislation on 25 July 1997.

 In 2020 ENAC was responsible to oversee airlines' compliance with Italian COVID-19 regulations.

 Major functions

 Article 2 of the founding decree 250/1997 established that ENAC: